grepString/SuperSprayPaintMod/README.md

 ## Known Issues

+- Placing the spawned can into a hotbar slot overwrites the modded can.
+Just spawn a new one to get around this.
+It will store on the rack or in a vehicle just fine.
 - The game saves normally, but if you try to exit via the in-game menu after spawning cans at least once, the game will crash.
 While it *is* annoying, it's relatively harmless.

 ## Troubleshooting